Albion Ballenger: Biography

-Born as Albion Fox in 1861 on a farm near Winslow, Illinois, Albion was a son of Seventh-day Adventist Church John Fox Ballenger.
+Born as Albion Fox in 1861 on a farm near Winslow, Illinois, Albion was a son of Seventh-day Adventist Church minister John Fox Ballenger.
 In the 1880s he was a religious liberty advocate and five years later got a license from the Seventh-day Adventist church.
 In 1890 Ballenger was elected as secretary of the National Religious Liberty Association and by 1893 served as assistant editor of the American Sentinel magazine.
 In 1897 he began a movement called Receive Ye the Holy Ghost, which also became his most popular sermon.
 The same year he wrote a book called Power for Witnessing which is still available as a reprint.
 In the early 20th century he was invited to Great Britain as an evangelist.
 During this time, he began to re-examine the Seventh-day Adventist denomination's doctrine of the "sanctuary."
 He came to the conclusion that the Adventist doctrine of the sanctuary needed to be revised to conform to the biblical types and the teaching of the Book of Hebrews.
 He rewrote Seventh-day Adventist doctrine of the sanctuary typology by adding the interpretation explicated in the Epistle to the Hebrews.